bsnyder/spring-profiles-with-maven/README.md

 		at org.apache.maven.surefire.booter.SurefireBooter.runSuitesInProcess(SurefireBooter.java:345)
 		at org.apache.maven.surefire.booter.SurefireBooter.main(SurefireBooter.java:1009)

 Notice the exception.
-Even though the hsql profile is enabled via a system property that is specified in the Maven POM, the profile did not get enabled.
+Even though the postgresql profile is enabled via a system property that is specified in the Maven POM, the profile did not get enabled.

 The same result occurs by using a system property on the command line as well.
 Try running the tests and add the following system property:

-    $ mvn clean install -Dspring.profiles.active=hsql
+    $ mvn clean install -Dspring.profiles.active=postgresql

 The result will be the same error indicating that the profile did not load.